-Antwerp is one of the top diamond hubs in the world, generating an annual economic turnover that exceeds $54 billion.
-Home to over a thousand diamond companies, the diamond industry in Antwerp is in the process of implementing blockchain technology to bring greater accountability and transparency to the sector.
-This trend is seeing many of these enterprises join Diamante Blockchain Consortium – the fastest growing diamond consortium in the present day.
+Antwerp is one of the top diamond hubs globally, generating an annual economic turnover that exceeds $54 billion.
+Home to over a thousand diamond companies, Antwerp’s diamond industry is implementing blockchain technology to bring greater accountability and transparency to the sector.
+This trend sees many of these enterprises join Diamante Blockchain Consortium – the fastest-growing diamond consortium in the present day.

 The Belgian diamond industry is concentrated within a section of Antwerp called the Square Mile.
-There are currently over 380 workshops in this area which provide services to over 1,500 companies.
+There are currently over 380 workshops in this area that provide services to over 1,500 companies.
 They are joined by 3,500 merchants, brokers, and cutters who support the Belgian diamond industry.
-Approximately 84% of the rough diamonds mined around the world each year makes their way through Antwerp.
+Approximately 84% of the rough diamonds mined around the world each year make their way through Antwerp.

 Despite the noteworthy revenue raked in, Antwerp diamonds have a marred reputation that makes the Antwerp diamond exchange not a very trustworthy source to purchase diamonds from.
 This is attributed to the plethora of disreputable and unethical business practices that could end up scamming consumers.
-This reputation is also recognized as one of the reasons that have led to a sharp drop in the export of polished diamonds from the Belgian diamond industry.
-This decline is most apparent in the fall from 8.4 million polished carats exported in 2011 to a much less 5 million carats in 2017.
+This reputation is also recognized as one reason that has led to a sharp drop in the export of polished diamonds from the Belgian diamond industry.
+This decline is most apparent from 8.4 million polished carats exported in 2011 to much less 5 million carats in 2017.

-Leading diamond enterprises in Antwerp have recognized the massive potential of blockchain technology to bring transparency to the diamond industry and have viewed participation in the Diamante Blockchain Consortium as the quickest way to implement it.
-The consortium - built on distributed ledger technology - enables the provenance tracking of diamonds and provides details of each registered diamond, including its center of cutting, polishing, certification, and retail sale, among others.
+Antwerp’s leading diamond enterprises have recognized the massive potential of blockchain technology to bring transparency to the diamond industry.
+They have viewed participation in the Diamante Blockchain Consortium as the quickest way to implement it.
+The consortium – built on distributed ledger technology – enables the provenance tracking of diamonds and provides details of each registered diamond, including its center of cutting, polishing, certification, and retail sale.

-The blockchain network prevents fraudulent activities by keeping a permanent record of all the transactions taking place within the network, validated by smart contracts.
-Confidential data relating to the various clients and members of this consortium are also protected in this tamperproof ledger.
+The blockchain network prevents fraudulent activities by keeping a permanent record of all the transactions within the network, validated by smart contracts.
+Confidential data relating to this consortium’s various clients and members are also protected in this tamper-proof ledger.

-Diamante Consortium has set high standards in terms of its ethical concern determined by the decentralized nature of the underlying technology.
-It also complies with Kimberly Certified norms, Anti-money laundering (AML) regulations, and the USA Patriot Act to guarantee the authenticity of every diamond in its network.
+Diamante Consortium has set high standards in its ethical concern determined by the decentralized nature of the underlying technology.
+It also complies with Kimberly Certified norms, Anti-money laundering (AML) regulations, and the USA Patriot Act to guarantee every diamond’s authenticity in its network.

 The future of blockchain in Belgium is bright, evinced by the recently organized blockchain summit in Brussels.
 The country is gearing up to implement the technological innovation across industries, and the diamond industry is clearly one that stands to benefit most from it.